This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Ingredients You Need to Make Oat Flour Pancakes
+Ingredients to Make Oat Flour Pancakes

 Oat Flour Pancakes Ingredients on a white marble board.

-• Kosher Salt: or half the amount
+• Kosher Salt: or half the amount of fine sea salt

 oat flour pancakes with butter and maple syrup.